ironcore-dev/metal-operator/docs/concepts/servermaintenance.md

 # ServerMaintenance

 > **Deprecated:** `metal.ironcore.dev/v1alpha1 ServerMaintenance` is deprecated and will be removed in a future release.
-> Use `servermaintenance.metal.ironcore.dev/v1alpha1 ServerMaintenance` instead, provided by `maintenance-operator`.
+> Use `servermaintenance.metal.ironcore.dev/v1alpha1 ServerMaintenance` instead, provided by `metal-maintenance-operator`.
-> See the [maintenance-operator documentation](../../maintenance-operator/docs/concepts/servermaintenance.md) for the current API.

 `ServerMaintenance` represents a maintenance operation for a physical server.
 It transitions a `Server` from its current operational state (e.g., Available/Reserved) into a Maintenance state.
 Each `ServerMaintenance` object tracks